AviatrixSystems/Docs/HowTos/tgw_faq.rst

 How does CSR based Transit VPC solution compare with TGW?
 ----------------------------------------------------------

 TGW significantly simplifies building VPC connections.
-But TGW itself is not a functional solution for hybrid connection.
+But TGW itself is functionally incomplete for hybrid connection.
 For example, TGW does not propagate routes to Spoke VPCs, which means using TGW alone does not offer a functional hybrid solution.